IITGN-CS327-2024/our-own-compiler-nova/Syntax.md

 There are only two types- true, false

 ### Variable Declaration:
 Variables in Nova can be declared using the var keyword followed by the declaration of the type(int, string, bool) and its name.
 One thing to note: it is also necessary to initialise the variable, and once a variable is declared, it cannot be redeclared in any of the scopes(same or child).
 By default, all the variables in Nova are mutable, but only the same type of values can be assigned if needed; otherwise, it will throw an error.
-The default value of integer is 0, string is "" and that of bool is false.
+The default value of integer is 0, string is "" (i.e. and empty string) and that of bool is false.

-Variable Declaration Rules: Variable name comprises only of uppercase letters[A-Z], lowercase letters[a-z] and numbers[0-9].
+Variable Declaration Rules: Variable name comprises only uppercase letters[A-Z], lowercase letters[a-z] and numbers[0-9].
 Keywords can not be chosen as variable names.
+Variable names should begin with alphabet.

 `var <type> <variable_name> = <value>;`